BSC1014/UNC-Challenge-2/README.md

 # Stock Analaysis Script - Refactored

+## Overview:
+   - Steve original sought to analyze the performance of a select few green energy stocks.
+His VBA worked well, but it was not equipped to handle large sets of data.
+Since Steve wanted to expand his analysis to the entire stock market, he needed to refactor his code to streamline it and enhance its processing speeds to allow for more data manipulation.
+As such Steve's original code was refactored and the results and analysis are as follows.

 ## Results:
    - 2018 was clearly a down year for these stocks with only two stocks having positive returns, while all but one had positive returns in 2017.
 The code was successfully refactored, with the images below evidencing the stock performance in 2017 & 2018 of both the refactored and original codes.
-You can see the output is the exact same (we will get to the time efficincies later on):
+You can see the output is the exact same (we will get to the time efficiencies later):

         - 2017 Return Refactored: